-Parker received his M.S. degree in Sport Leadership/Athletic Administration from Virginia Commonwealth University, and his B.S. degree from Virginia Union University in Mass Communications.
+Parker received his M.S. degree in Sport Leadership/Athletic Administration from Virginia Commonwealth University, and his B.S. degree in Mass Communication/Journalism from Virginia Union University.
 He obtained his Doctorate in Education/Sport Management from Northcentral University in 2017.

 Off the field, Parker is an advocate for community development; in 2003 he started HOME TEAM Foundation INC, a non-profit organization geared towards helping underprivileged youth both athletically and academically.
 Parker is also the author of the book “Stronger than Pride”.

-Dr. Parker is the proud father of a son Alan and daughter Lani.
+Parker and his wife LaToya reside in Richmond.
+He is the proud father of a son Alan and daughter Lani.

 2019 marked Marcus Hilliard’s second season as the Defensive Coordinator/Defensive Line coach at Virginia Union University.